LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 a value of ``tout``.
 To stop when the location of the discontinuity is determined by the solution, use the rootfinding feature.
-In either case, it is critical that the RHS function *not* incorporate the discontinuity, but rather have a smooth extention over the discontinuity, so that the step across it (and subsequent rootfinding, if used) can be done efficiently.
+In either case, it is critical that the RHS function *not* incorporate the discontinuity, but rather have a smooth extension over the discontinuity, so that the step across it (and subsequent rootfinding, if used) can be done efficiently.
 Then use a switch within the RHS function (communicated through ``user_data``) that can be flipped